lavenderdotpet/LibreQuake/CONTRIBUTING.md

 These problems became more exacerbated as more eyes and contributors have appeared.
 As a result, this contribution guide has been drafted to hopefully address all of these problems and make for a cleaner and easier to work on project.

+## Intellectual property

+We know people hate legalese, but this is important.
+This applies to everything which is submitted.

+You must be careful when basing on existing graphics or sounds.
+Most Quake projects are lax on reusing intellectual property.
+There are many mods which contain modified Quake models, for example.
+However, due to the nature of this project, we do not have the same liberty to rip as we please.

+The general rules go as follows:

+You must have permission for everything you submit.
+If you make your own resources, do not base them on resources from Quake or any other restricted work.
+If you take work from other places, please make sure that the work is freely-licensed or that you obtain permission to include it in the LibreQuake project.
+They may not place additional restrictions compared to the normal LibreQuake license.

+Do not try to emulate Quake resources exactly.
+Where possible, put effort to make new versions look visibly different from Quake.
+This is a tough call because our compatibility with Quake mods limits how far we can deviate, but it is feasible.

+Be especially careful of “free textures” (or “free sounds” or “free graphics”) sites.
+Although these would appear at first to be okay to use, many are free for “non-commercial use only.”
+One of the things we want to be able to do is put this in GNU/Linux distributions (which can be sold or developed commercially).

+## Levels

+Not all levels for LibreQuake must be vanilla-compatible Winquake/vanilla-compatible levels will have their own episode

+It is sensible to also heed the following guidelines:

+1. Make sure that skill levels are implemented, and that all multiplayer start points, both cooperative and deathmatch, are present.

+2. Try to make levels appropriately difficult for their position within the progression of the game.
+Also bear in mind that not all players may be as skilled a player as you.

+3. While unrestricted by limits, do not make excessively complicated scenes.
+It is desirable that LibreQuake levels should be playable on low-powered hardware, such as phones and old computers.

 ## Branches

 Please do not generalize branches.
 Use branches for specific features or concepts.